blueburrito24/obsidiannotes/University/Year 2/Stuff to do.md

 ==Start personal programming, look in [[app and project ideas]], work on wishlist app in python.==

+Watch this video for more git knowledge. https://youtu.be/hrTQipWp6co

 ==Start studying arabic and driving theory on weekends.==

 I've finished lecture 1 of SE, need to finish 2 and 3 then move onto DSA (use the pdf habib gave) and do DSA lectures 1-4.